railsbridge-boston/railsbridge-boston/views/workshop/ruby.deck.markdown

 !SLIDE bullets
 # Variables
 * Variables are used to keep track of objects, each variable holds a reference to an object.
-* No need to declare a variable.
+* No need to declare a variable
-* Identifiers are names of variables, constants, and methods.
+* Identifiers are names of variables, constants, and methods
-* Ruby identifiers are case sensitive, therefore var myapple and var myApple are two different variables.
+* Ruby identifiers are case sensitive, therefore var myapple and var myApple are two different variables
 * $ - global variable
 * @ - instance variable
 * [a-z] or _ - local variable